 Sweta Maheshwari, Legislative & Policy Director

-Sweta Maheshwari, J.D., graduated from the University of Maryland in 2007 with a B.A. in Political Science with a concentration in International Relations, a Citation in Women’s Studies, and a Minor in Rhetoric.
+graduated from the University of Maryland in 2007 with a B.A. in Political Science with a concentration in International Relations, a Citation in Women’s Studies, and a Minor in Rhetoric.
 In 2014, Maheshwari received her Juris Doctor from the University of Maryland Francis King Carey School of Law.
-Maheshwari was selected as a Rose Zetzer Fellow for demonstrating a strong interest in and commitment to women’s issues for her enthusiasm regarding issues such as global affordable access to medical care and treatment.
-While in law school, Maheshwari served as a student-attorney providing low-income clients with legal assistance in the areas of family law, landlord tenant law, and wills and estates through the JustAdvice Legal Clinic, performing over 400 hours of pro bono legal service while managing a team of other students.
-Maheshwari’s interest in legislative advocacy led her to serve as a legislative intern in the United States Senate and as a legal intern in the Maryland General Assembly where she developed and planned legislative initiatives and testified in bill hearings.
-She also served as a judicial intern in the Baltimore County Orphan’s Court where she researched and wrote bench memoranda in preparation for oral argument.
-Maheshwari is an active member of Ms. J.D., where she serves on the Board of Ms. J.D.’s Global Education Fund.
+Maheshwari was selected as a Rose Zetzer Fellow demonstrating a strong interest in and commitment to women’s issues for her enthusiasm regarding issues such as global affordable access to medical care and treatment.
+While in law school, Maheshwari served as a student-attorney providing low-income clients with legal assistance in the areas of family law, landlord-tenant law, as well as wills and estates through the JustAdvice Legal Clinic, which performs over 400 hours of pro bono legal serves a year.
+Maheshwari’s interest in legislative advocacy led her to serve as a legislative intern in the U.S. Senate and the Maryland General Assembly, where she developed and planned legislative initiatives and testified before hearing committees.
+She also served as a judicial intern in the Baltimore County Orphan’s Court where she researched and wrote bench memoranda in preparation for oral arguments.
+Maheshwari is an active member of Ms. J.D., where she serves on the Board of its Global Education Fund.
 Maheshwari aspires to develop and enact domestic and international policy focused on achieving gender equality.

 Diva Kass, Legal Intern